 (Plus, diabetes is HILARIOUS.
 The complete failure of a necessary organ is so. freaking. funny you guys.
 The fact that I rely on a small plastic box attached to my pants to literally keep me alive is so. freaking. hilarious.)

 I am both a highly sensitive and emotionally impulsive person.
 This means I tend to be deeply affected by things.
 I also speak without thinking.
 And in that moment, even as I sat there, wondering how they could be so insensitive without the slightest inkling they were being insensitive, this thought occurred to me:

-Fuck.
+Wow.
 How many times have I done that?
 How many times have I said something offensive, joke-y, completely and utterly insensitive, without realizing it?
 How many times has someone sat near me, listening to my glib remark, burning inside with shame, embarrassment, fury?

 One came to me right away.
 Even before I finished the thought I could come up with an example in answer.
 Ever since being hospitalized with DKA I do it a lot less, but I’m still guilty of it: the “going to kill myself” remark.